 - BJU Core

-- Apply basic principles of planning, assessing, teaching and learning in educational/service-related contexts.
+- Apply understanding of basic principles of teaching and learning to education or social-service related practices.

-- Use professional literature and theory to identify and apply evidence-based practices.
+- Use professional literature and theory to identify and describe evidence-informed practices.